sheffly/sheffly.github.io/about.md

 permalink: /about/
 ---

-i hate myself a lot but am trying to work on not doing that? i love finding patterns, drawing parallels, and theorizing about them
+i love finding patterns, drawing parallels, and theorizing about them! working on lowering self-depracation

+blog contains assorted writings I can't have associated w me publicly.
+Also a chance for me to mess around with css. all websites should be allowed to look like this :D